The Clearing (Wolf Alice album): Accolades

 On 10 September 2025, The Clearing was announced as one of 12 nominees for the 2025 Mercury Prize.

+The Sunday Times ranked the album as the 13th-best of 2025, the highlight being "the wistful, beautiful 'The Sofa': as perfect a package as any song this year."

+At the 2026 Brit Awards, the album was nominated for the Brit Award for British Album of the Year, and Wolf Alice won the Brit Award for British Group.

 Commercial performance

 The Clearing debuted atop the UK Albums Chart with 30,136 album-equivalent units, earning Wolf Alice their second consecutive number-one album and fourth consecutive top-three album.
 It simultaneously arrived at the summit of the Official Vinyl Albums Chart.